|

 one white Christmas like you've never seen before.

-Straight White Men opened in 2014 at The Public Theater
+White Men premiered in 2014 at The Public Theater off-Broadway in

 has become a favourite scene study vehicle in acting classes and